-download (basefile=None, reporter=None)
+download (args, kwargs)

 Downloads all documents from a remote web service.

 The default generic implementation assumes that all documents are linked from a single page (which has the url of start_url), that they all have URLs matching the document_url_regex or that the link text is always equal to basefile (as determined by basefile_regex).
 If these assumptions don't hold, you need to override this method.